Graham's legacy (1933 - 1975)

 Support and pacing: Alistair Patten, Paul Stewart, Stan Bradshaw and Des Oliver

 Almost exactly a year on from his brother’s success, Ken Heaton stepped up to the plate.
-Alan Heaton not involved, due to a torn tendon.
+His objective was to extend the Fell Record rather than replicate his brother's round.
+Sadly, Alan was not involved due to a torn tendon.

-Starting from Old Dungeon Ghyll, he immediately included 5 new fells in the Langdale area, before heading over the Scafell massif.
-Lingmell was added on the descent from Scafell, but in doing so Ken cut his hand while descending Deep Ghyll as the scree was very loose.
+Starting from Old Dungeon Ghyll, he immediately included five new fells in the Langdale area, before heading over the Scafell massif.
+Lingmell was added on the descent from Scafell, but in doing so Ken cut his hand on loose screen while descending Deep Ghyll.

 Much of the round was undertaken in cloud, which led to two navigational mistakes.
-The first was on the descent on Great Gable, where he took the wrong track and “should have taken a bearing!” [id056].
-Icy gales slowed progress over the Helvellyn ridge, leading to the second navigational mistake.
-This was the hardest part of the round – cold and hard running.
+The first was on the descent on Great Gable, where he took the wrong track (“should have taken a bearing!” [id056], he reflected after the event) The second was when icy gales slowed progress over the Helvellyn ridge.
+This was the hardest part of the round – cold, hard running.
+In contrast, he said that he very much enjoyed the grassy jogs down Robinson and Skiddaw.

 Ken wore rubber cross-country shoes, a vest, a track suit top and shorts.
 He mostly kept nourished with fruit juices.
 He was supported at road crossings by Fred, Margaret Rogerson and Alan, who offered soup, tea, fruit and biscuits.